NeXT-BC/pg-actions-env/README.md

 Testing Actions environment protections with custom deployment protection rules.

-This repo contains a simple GitHub App using [Octokit.js](https://github.com/octokit/webhooks.js/) to illustrate how an organization might implement a simple custom deployment protection rule by rejecting the deployment if the user is not a repo admin (but this could be extended to e.g. interrogate our APIs for things like specific team membership, etc.).
+This repo contains a simple GitHub App using [Octokit.js](https://github.com/octokit/webhooks.js/) to illustrate how an organization might implement a simple custom deployment protection rule by rejecting the deployment if the user is not a repo admin (but this could be extended to e.g. interrogate GitHub APIs for things like specific team membership, etc.).

 The app must be installed and configured and running.
 For development, I used ngrok to expose my localhost node.js server.